streetturtle/awesome-wm-widgets/volume-widget/README.md

 | `mixctrl`     | `Master`        | Select the mixer name to control                                                                                                      |
 | `value_type`  | `-M`            | Select how the volume is increased/ decreased (intended for `-M`/ `-R` parameters).
 See `man amixer` for additional info              |

+Note: If unmuting or toggling using the default amixer command does not work, this command may work: `pactl set-sink-mute [card] toggle`

 Depends on the chosen widget type add parameters from the corresponding section below:

 #### `icon` parameters